-IBM Introduces Granite 3.0: High Performing AI Models Built For Business
+IBM Introduces Granite 3.0: High Performing AI Models Built for Business

-IBM unveils next generation of Granite-powered watsonx Code Assistant for general purpose coding; Debuts new tools in watsonx for building and deploying AI applications and agents

-Announces Granite will become the default model of Consulting Advantage, an AI-powered delivery platform used by IBM's 160,000 consultants to bring new solutions to clients faster

-ARMONK, N.Y., Oct.
-21, 2024 /PRNewswire/ -- Today , at IBM's (NYSE: IBM ) annual TechXchange event the company announced the release of its most advanced family of AI models to date, Granite 3.0 .
-IBM's third-generation Granite flagship language models can outperform or match similarly sized models from leading model providers on many academic and industry benchmarks, showcasing strong performance, transparency
+Dubai, UAE – October 21, 2024 – Today, at IBM’s (NYSE: IBM) annual TechXchange event, the company announced the release of its most advanced family of AI models to date, Granite 3.0.
+IBM’s third-generation Granite flagship language models can outperform or match similarly sized models from leading model providers on many academic and industry benchmarks, showcasing strong performance, transparency and safety.

 Consistent with the company’s commitment to open-source AI, the Granite models are released under the permissive Apache 2.0 license, making them unique in the combination of performance, flexibility and autonomy they provide to enterprise clients and the community at large.